sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>basesystem</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The skeleton package which defines a simple Fedora system
+Short desc    : The skeleton package which defines a simple Fedora system
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : Basesystem defines the components of a basic Fedora system
+Descript     : Basesystem defines the components of a basic Fedora system
              : (for example, the package installation order to use during bootstrapping).
              : Basesystem should be in every installation of a system, and it
              : should never be removed.